Tango & Cash: Plot

-Once in prison, Tango and Cash are roused from their beds and tortured by Requin, Perret's henchman, and a gang of prisoners, until Matt Sokowski, the assistant warden and Cash's former commanding officer, rescues them.
-Sokowski recommends that they escape and provides them with a plan, but Tango opts out.
-When Cash tries to escape, he finds Sokowski murdered and is pursued by the guards.
-Tango rescues him and they head to the roof; Cash ziplines outside the prison walls, but Tango is attacked by the inmate "Face" before he can follow.
-Tango manages to electrocute Face by knocking him into a transformer before escaping.
+Once in prison, Tango and Cash are roused from their beds and tortured by Perret's henchman Requin and a gang of inmates, until Matt Sokowski, the assistant warden and Cash's former commanding officer, rescues them.
+Sokowski recommends they escape and provides them with a plan, but Tango opts out.
+When Cash tries to escape, he finds Sokowski murdered and is pursued by the guards before being rescued by Tango.
+Reaching the roof, Cash ziplines outside the prison walls, but Tango is attacked by an inmate before he can follow, and defeats him by knocking him into a transformer.
 To clear their names, they separate; Tango tells Cash that if he needs to contact him, he can go to the Cleopatra Club and ask for "Katherine".